XRPLF/sFieldRegistry/README.md

 python3 bump.py | action | name | path

-- `python3 bump.py definitions Hooks ./definitions.json`
+- `python3 bump.py definitions XLS30 ./definitions.json`
-- `python3 bump.py rippled Hooks ./rippled`

 If you would like to know what sfields your rippled build is missing then run with: